 China’s President Xi visiting Ireland shortly before his appointment.

-“Cultural Middleware” was a line I used at a speech some years earlier and that generated a level of interest online and offline.
+“Cultural Middleware” was a line I used in a speech some years earlier that grabbed the imagination of people online.

-I was imagining the unique way Irish people thrive in global organisations, building up connective tissue and informal power.
+I conjuring up the unique way Irish people thrive in global organisations, building up connective tissue and informal power.